 Under DEC's proposal, the Storm Recovery Charges will be calculated to ensure the collection of an amount sufficient to pay the debt service due on the Storm Recovery Bonds together with the related Financing Costs.
-These related Financing Costs, or more specifically, On-going Financing Costs, include the servicing fee, administration fees for the SPE, rating agencies' fees, trustee fees and expenses, legal and accounting fees, other on-going fees and expenses and the cost of replenishing the Capital Subaccount (or overcollateralization subaccount, if required).
+These related Financing Costs, or more specifically, On-going Financing Costs, include the servicing fee, administration fees for the SPE, rating agencies' fees, trustee fees and expenses, legal and accounting fees, other ongoingon-going fees and expenses and the cost of replenishing the Capital Subaccount (or overcollateralization subaccount, if required).
 These On-going Financing Costs are "financing costs" eligible for recovery pursuant to the Securitization Statute and are addressed further below in this Financing Order.

-DEC has proposed that the Storm Recovery Charges will be calculated and adjusted pursuant to the formula-based method, the True-Up Mechanism, described in witness Angers' testimony and included as Appendix B to this Financing Order.
+DEC has proposed that the Storm Recovery Charges will be calculated and adjusted pursuant to the formula-based method, the True-Up Mechanism, described in witness Shana W. Anger's Angers' testimony and included as Appendix B to this Financing Order.
 DEC has requested approval of Storm Recovery Charges sufficient to recover the principal and interest on the Storm Recovery Bonds plus On-going Financing Costs.
 DEC proposes that the Storm Recovery Charges be adjusted at least semi-annually until 12 months prior to the last scheduled payment date of a series of the Storm Recovery Bonds, at which point the Storm Recovery Charges shall be adjusted at least quarterly, to ensure that the amount collected from Storm Recovery Charges is sufficient to pay the debt service on the Storm Recovery Bonds and all On-going Financing Costs.

-Witness Atkins testified that DEC's proposed bond structure is designed to provide substantially level annual debt service and revenue requirements over the life of the bond issue and would result in declining Storm Recovery Charges over time, assuming growth in customer energy consumption, other factors being equal.
+Witness Charles N. Atkins II statestestified that DEC's proposed bond structure is designed to provide substantially level annual debt service and revenue requirements over the life of the bond issue and would result in declining Storm Recovery Charges over time, assuming growth in customer energy consumption, other factors being equal.
 (Tr. vol. 2 at 150.)
 The Commission finds DEC's proposed transaction structure reasonable, and compliant with the Securitization Statute.
-Moreover, portions of DEC's proposed transaction structure, described in this Financing Order, are necessary to enable the Storm Recovery Bonds to obtain the highest bond credit rating possible, with an objective of AAA or equivalent bond credit ratings, so as to further ensure that the proposed issuance of the Storm Recovery Bonds on behalf of DEC and the imposition of the Storm Recovery Charges will meet the Statutory Cost Objectives.
+Moreover, portions of DEC's proposed transaction structure, described in this Financing Order, are necessary to enable the Storm Recovery Bonds to obtain the highest bond credit rating possible, with an objective of AAA or equivalent bond credit ratings, so as to further ensure that the proposed issuance of the Storm Recovery Bonds on behalf of DEC and the imposition of the Storm Recovery Charges will provide quantifiable benefits to customers as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds and meet the Statutory Cost Objectives.
 Accordingly, DEC's issuance structure is hereby approved.